WESTMORLAND CRICKET LEAGUE RULES

 (Note to 11 b - if a Club selects a player for the 2nd/3rd/4th team at their selection meeting who, if the senior team match is called off, would then appear not to be eligible for the 2nd/3rd/4th team, they should inform the Chairman of the eligibility sub-committee, Colin Twiname, in writing by email on email@example.com at the earliest opportunity, and no later than 72 hours prior to the game: likewise any queries regarding eligibility should be put in writing to the Chairman at the same email, firstname.lastname@example.org, no later than 72 hours prior to the game.
 The decision of the eligibility sub committee shall be final)

-c Any team playing an ineligible player in a cup match will be disqualified from the next round of that competition if a knock out competition and from all subsequent matches if a round robin competition.
+c Any team playing an ineligible player in a cup match will be disqualified from the next round of that competition if a knock out competition and receive the penalty specified in the individual cup in the case of round robin matches.
 If any team plays an ineligible player in a cup final, that team will be disqualified from taking part in the equivalent competition in the following season.
 A Management Sub-Committee will have the discretion to impose penalties over and above these disqualifications if it thinks appropriate

 For the purpose of the whole of rule 11, "played" shall be defined as a match in which any play takes place.